datea/datea-embed/readme.md

 #Datea Embed

-This embed code supports report iniciatives, with a limited set of features compared to the web (no user login or creation of reports/dateos).
+This embed code supports report initiatives, with a limited set of features compared to the web (no user login or creation of reports/dateos).
 If you'd like to extend the features, please let us know.
 More embed codes could come in the future.

 To install and run it in a local dev environment: